 Only doc makers who are also doc admins will be able to alter any of the locking settings in the doc.
 Check out the Doc admin settings section of this article for more info on doc admins.

-I’ve applied locking via both This page and All pages.
+I’ve applied locking via both This page and Default.
 Which settings will take precedent over the other?

-Any locking that has been applied to a specific page - via the This page panel - will take precedent over any All pages locking.
+Any locking that has been applied to a specific page - via the This page panel - will take precedent over any Default locking.